FREE Shipping Today on ALL Orders!

 Brian Humenuk isn't just an entrepreneur in eCommerce, he is also an informed leader whose experience provides followers and visitors with a look into current and past police issues making headlines in the United States.

-Brian has earned three degrees in Criminal Justice with the last, a Masters of Science in Criminal Justice Administration.
+Brian has earned three degrees in Criminal Justice with the last, a Master of Science in Criminal Justice Administration.

 Brian extends his training, education, and experience to the officers just now getting into the field so that they may become more informed police officers and stay clear of police misconduct and corruption.